deeper-cloud/support-site/src/content/questions/how-to-assign-categories-to-menus.md

-# How to assign Categories to Menus
+# How to assign categories to menus

 Menus can be customized and assigned a variety of relevant menu items according to their specific requirements.